 (1) Life science courses of Central Board of Secondary Education or equivalent.

-The course aims to strengthen the practical knowledge related to basic biological techniques learn at School level and lay foundation for further learning of the subject through this course on Basics of Instrumentations which is a prerequisite for higher courses in Biotechnology.
-This course will teach the various instrumentations that are used in the analytical laboratories.
+The course aims to strengthen the practical knowledge related to basic biological techniques learn at various instrumentations that are used in the analytical laboratories.
 The students have the basic knowledge on the practical, operation and function of analytical instruments.